Miliary tuberculosis

-Miliary tuberculosis is a form of tuberculosis that is characterized by a wide dissemination into the human body and by the tiny size of the lesions (1–5 mm).
-Its name comes from a distinctive pattern seen on a chest radiograph of many tiny spots distributed throughout the lung fields with the appearance similar to millet seeds—thus the term "miliary" tuberculosis.
+Miliary tuberculosis is a form of tuberculosis, characterized by a wide dissemination into the human body, with small lesions looking like millet seeds (1–5 mm).
+Its name comes from a distinctive pattern seen on a chest radiograph of many tiny spots distributed throughout the lung fields with the appearance similar to millet seeds—thus the term miliary tuberculosis.
 Miliary TB may infect any number of organs, including the lungs, liver, and spleen.

 Signs and symptoms

 Patients with miliary tuberculosis often experience non-specific signs, such as coughing and enlarged lymph nodes.
 Miliary tuberculosis can also present with enlarged liver (40% of cases), enlarged spleen (15%), inflammation of the pancreas (<5%), and multiple organ dysfunction with adrenal insufficiency (adrenal glands do not produce enough steroid hormones to regulate organ function).
 Stool may also be diarrheal in nature and appearance.

 Other symptoms include fever, hypercalcemia, choroidal tubercles, and cutaneous lesions.
 Firstly, many patients can experience a fever lasting several weeks with daily spikes in morning temperatures.

-Secondly, hypercalcemia prevails in 16–51% of tuberculosis cases.
-It is thought that hypercalcemia occurs as a response to increased macrophage activity in the body.
-Such that, 1,25 dihydroxycholecalciferol (also referred to as calcitriol) improves the ability of macrophages to kill bacteria; however, higher levels of calcitriol lead to higher calcium levels, and thus hypercalcemia in some cases.
-Thus, hypercalcemia proves to be an important symptom of miliary tuberculosis.
+Secondly, hypercalcemia has been reported in approximately 16–51% of patients with tuberculosis.
+This phenomenon may result from increased macrophage activity in the body, whereby activated macrophages produce excess calcitriol.
+Calcitriol enhances the ability of macrophages to kill bacteria; however, elevated levels of calcitriol increase intestinal calcium absorption, which can lead to hypercalcemia in some cases.
+Additionally, hypercalcemia has been identified as a notable clinical feature of miliary tuberculosis.

 Thirdly, chorodial tubercules, pale lesions on the optic nerve, typically indicate miliary tuberculosis in children.
 These lesions may occur in one eye or both; the number of lesions varies between patients.
 Chorodial tubercules may serve as important symptoms of miliary tuberculosis, since their presence can often confirm suspected diagnosis.

 Lastly, 10–30% of adults and 20–40% of children with miliary tuberculosis have tuberculosis meningitis.
 This relationship results from mycobacteria from miliary tuberculosis spreading to the brain and the subarachnoid space; as a result, leading to tuberculosis meningitis.

 The risk factors for contracting miliary tuberculosis are being in direct contact with a person who has it, living in unsanitary conditions, and poor nutrition.
 In the U.S., risk factors for contracting the disease include homelessness and HIV/AIDS.